aelkhamsi/squares/README.md

 * Try to count a square once and not 4 times.

 * Use a binary search tree instead of a hash table.
 The time complexity of the search in a binary search tree is O(log(n)) in the worst-case.
 It could be better than the performance of a hash table: the worst-case time for searching is O(n) (all the keys hash to the same slot).
 We've used a hash table anyway for the its average-case performance that can be O(1).

+* Use a multithread approach to speed up the process